DynaMo MS-Analytics Facility

 1. Agilent Ultivo TripleQuadrupole coupled to a 1290 Infinity II series UHPLC

-Our new state-of-the-art TripleQuadrupole (QqQ) instrument allows for accurate quantification in a very large dynamic range (>6x106) with detection limits for many compounds in the sub-nmolar range.
+Our state-of-the-art TripleQuadrupole (QqQ) instrument and work horse (> 30000 sample injections per year) allows for accurate quantification in a very large dynamic range (>6x106) with detection limits for many compounds in the sub-nmolar range.
 Multiple Reaction Monitoring (MRM) facilitates detection and quantification of a large numbers of different compounds within short LC runs (4-10 min) with high precision and accuracy.
 The Multisampler for up to 14 96-well or 384-well plates allows for high-throughput.
-In combination with the Multicoloumn compartment long unsupervised runs are even possible with different columns and solvents.
-This new instrument opens up for new possibilities in terms of sample throughput with highest accuracy and precision.
+In combination with the Multicolumn compartment long unsupervised runs are even possible with different columns and solvents.
+This instrument opens for new possibilities in terms of sample throughput with highest accuracy and precision.
+In addition to small metabolites, we have established Selected Reaction Monitoring (SRM) methods for targeted proteomics in different organisms like E. coli, S. cerevisiae, Arabidopsis thaliana and other species.
+More than 150000 data files (as of July 2025) have been generated since its installation in August 2019.

 2. Bruker EVOQ-Elite TripleQuadrupole coupled to a Bruker Advance UHPLC